tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Goedel machines are self-referential universal problem solvers making provably optimal self- improvements.

-- a Gdel machine (or 'Goedel machine' but not 'Godel machine') rewrites any part of its own code as soon as it has found a proof that the rewrite is useful, where the problem-dependent utility function and the hardware and the entire initial code are described by axioms encoded in an initial proof searcher which is also part of the initial code.
+- a Gödel machine (or 'Goedel machine' but not 'Godel machine') rewrites any part of its own code as soon as it has found a proof that the rewrite is useful, where the problem-dependent utility function and the hardware and the entire initial code are described by axioms encoded in an initial proof searcher which is also part of the initial code.

 ___